agatticelli/form3-client-go/README.md

 ## Timeout

 There is an example in the Client.Do() unit test for this, but it can be easily implemented in a real world scenario at the client or request level.
-For example, at client level would be something like the following:
+For example, at the client level would be something like the following:

 ```go
 httpClient := http.Client{Timeout: 2 * time.Second}